 The Federal securities laws prohibit "insider trading."
 Specifically, Rule 10b-5 under the Securities Exchange Act of 1934, as amended, applies to directors, officers, employees, consultants and significant stockholders of A-Mark Precious Metals, Inc. (the "Company") who have access to material, non-public information concerning the Company or its prospects ("Inside Information").
 Such persons ("Insiders") may not buy or sell securities of the Company when they have Inside Information or otherwise use Inside Information to take actions to their own advantage or pass it on directly or indirectly to others who engage in such transactions.
+The Company itself also must comply with Rule 10b-5, including when it purchases its own securities in open market or privately negotiated transactions (accordingly, there term "Insiders" shall be deemed to include the Company, except where the context requires otherwise).

 Buying or selling the Company's securities while in possession of Inside Information, regardless of whether the transaction would have taken place even if the Insider did not possess the Inside Information, may give rise to a variety of individual or derivative civil claims, as well as criminal and civil actions by the Securities and Exchange Commission (the "SEC") or other governmental authorities.
-An Insider in possession of Inside Information therefore must abstain from initiating trades.
+An Insider, when in possession of Inside Information, therefore must abstain from initiating trades.
 An Insider is also prohibited from giving tips, i.e., revealing the Inside Information to others who may trade on it or making investment recommendations to others based upon such information (even if the information is not disclosed).